PranavTyagi-3/DeepFace-Recognition/readme.md

 The application consists of the following components:

+- `init.py`: Intial program that needs to be executed to install the facenet for the first time only.
+(This is not necessary but ensures that the server goes online immediatly after running app.py)
 - `app.py`: The main Flask application script.
 - `templates/`: Directory containing HTML templates for rendering web pages.
 - `static/`: Directory for storing static files such as uploaded images.